ESSENTIALS OF DIAGNOSIS

 A. Type 1 Diabetes Mellitus

 This form of diabetes is due to pancreatic islet B cell destruction predominantly by an autoimmune process in over 95% of cases (type 1A) and idiopathic in less than 5% (type 1B).
 The rate of pancreatic B cell destruction is quite variable, being rapid in some individuals and slow in others.
-It occurs at any age but most commonly arises in children and young adults with a peak incidence before school age and again ...
+It occurs at any age but most commonly arises in children and young adults with a peak incidence before school ...